Certora/Documentation/docs/prover/techniques/index.md

 ```

-Control flow splitting (or short "splitting") is one of the techniques that
+Control flow splitting (or short "splitting") is one of the techniques that the
 Certora Prover employs to speed up solving.
 In the remainder of this section, we
 will give an overview of how the technique works.
 This background should be
 helpful when using the settings described [here](control-flow-splitting-options)
-to prevent prover timeouts.
+to prevent Prover timeouts.

 Splitting is best illustrated using the {term}`control flow graph` (CFG) of a given
 CVL rule.